1. What is the Pan-Canadian Claimants Compensation Plan, and why was it created?

 However, it is important to choose someone you trust.
 The contact person will be able to receive important communications, so please provide their information only if you are comfortable with them knowing details about your registration.

-31. I do not have the tobacco-victim’s medical records.
+34. I do not have the Tobacco-Victim’s medical records.
 Do I need to obtain them?

 Yes.
 Under the PCC Compensation Plan, you must provide medical records to support the claim.

-• A written statement from a physician supported by test results such as a CT scan or biopsy.
+a written statement from a physician supported by test results such as:

 These documents must be submitted with the Claim Form.
 If they are missing, your claim cannot be reviewed.